 Portugal in mourning after 15 die in tragedy on iconic Lisbon funicular

-One of Lisbon’s landmarks has derailed, killing 15 people and injuring 18 others, emergency services in Portugal said.
+A streetcar that is one of Lisbon's big tourist attractions derailed and crashed on Wednesday, killing 15 people and injuring 18 others, emergency services in Portugal said.

 Its sides and top were partially crumpled, and it appeared to have crashed into a building where the road bends.
-Several dozen emergency workers were at the scene but most stood down after about two hours.
+Several dozen emergency workers attended the scene but most stood down after about two hours.

 President Marcelo Rebelo de Sousa offered his condolence to affected families.
 The Portuguese government has declared Thursday a day of national mourning, while Lisbon city has announced three days of mourning.